List of Ben Casey episodes

 Ben Casey is an American medical drama series which ran on ABC from 1961 to 1966.
 The show was known for its opening titles, which consisted of a hand drawing the symbols "♂, ♀, ✳, †, ∞" on a chalkboard, as cast member Sam Jaffe intoned, "Man, woman, birth, death, infinity.".
-The series starred Vincent Edwards, with co-star Sam Jaffe (seasons 1–4) and Franchot Tone (season 5).
+The series starred Vincent Edwards, with co-star Sam Jaffe (seasons 1–4), Don Spruance (seasons 1–3), Franchot Tone (season 5) and Gregory Morton (season 5).
 Harry Landers, Bettye Ackerman, Nick Dennis and Jeanne Bates were supporting regulars who appeared in a majority of episodes over the five seasons.